bitegarden/bitegarden.github.io/_posts/2020-02-06-report-2-0-released_en.md

 ---
 layout: post
 title: Quick and simple, new report 2.0!
 description: We have released a new version of Report for SonarQube&trade; plugin.
-A fresh new version, completely changed and adapated to the needs users have shared with us, including a brand new PDF executive report.
+A fresh new version, completely changed and adapted to the needs users have shared with us, including a brand new PDF executive report.
 ---

 **bitegarden** team is pleased to announce a new version (2.0) of [**Report Plugin for SonarQube&trade;**](https://www.bitegarden.com/sonarqube-report).